All Natural Vick’s Vapo Rub Recipe

-Ugh, it’s cold a flu season.
-And a rotten cold is why I haven’t been around as much.
-I suppose it’s not a terrible time of year to snuggle in a watch about 20 movies (give or take) but when you are hit hard and need a little relief from chest pain and cough there is nothing like camphor and menthol, otherwise known as the active ingredients in Vick’s Vapo Rub.
+Ugh, it’s cold and flu season.
+I have a rotten cold, which is why I haven’t been around as much as usual.
+I suppose it’s not a terrible time of year to snuggle in and watch about 20 movies in a row (give or take), but when you are hit hard and need a little relief from chest pain there is a natural way to do it and feel good about what is going on your body.
+This chest rub is similar to what you will find at the pharmacy, but it’s a homemade recipe that has natural ingredients that you know and can pronounce.

 Ingredients